 Absenteeism is a normal and healthy part of any workplace environment, especially if employees are taking time off to return rejuvenated.
 But when absences from work become persistent, your overall absence rate may indicate a need for additional efforts to optimize your employee experience.

 Luckily, tools like eNPS surveys help prioritize the employee experience.
-When combined with a people analytics platform, eNPS survey results allow you to create a data-driven strategy that addresses absenteeism issues, elevates employee engagement, and ultimately, drives a better bottom line.
+When combined with a people operations platform, eNPS survey results allow you to create a data-driven strategy that addresses absenteeism issues, elevates employee engagement, and ultimately, drives a better bottom line.

 Sign up for a free demo today.